Buy Nothing Day Vs Green Friday

 Black Friday

-Many large retailers rely on this ridiculous holiday to shift stock cheaply and quickly.
-Many also can afford to offer these big discounts, and contrary to what we may think, Black Friday is a retail selling strategy that many large retailers plan for.
-We think we’re getting a great deal, and in some cases maybe we do, but we’re also a pawn in their bigger plan to get us to spend our hard-earned cash on things we don’t really need, and that probably won’t last long either.
+Many large retailers rely on this holiday to shift stock cheaply and quickly.
+They can afford to offer these big discounts, and contrary to what we may think, Black Friday is a retail selling strategy that many large retailers plan for.
+We think we’re getting a great deal, and in some cases, maybe we are, but we’re also pawns in their bigger plan to get us to spend our hard-earned cash on things we don’t need and that probably won’t last long either

 A report by Green Alliance found that 80% of items purchased during Black Friday deals (of which half are electronics and a third are clothes) will end up either in landfills or incineration after a very short life.

-Every year, we add to this waste, buy engaging in more Black Friday frenzied shopping.
+Every year, we add to this waste by engaging in more Black Friday-frenzied shopping.
 The real problem I have with it is that the guilt and shame rest on the consumers’ shoulders.
-We tell people that mindless consumption is bad, not recycling is bad.
+We tell people that mindless consumption is bad and not recycling is bad.
 But where is the accountability for the businesses that churn out all of the products?
-Where is the government legislation to prevent unethical marketing designed to coerce people to spend before the Bargain Offers expire – and you’ll have to wait another year, or worst still miss out completely…
+Where is the government legislation to prevent unethical marketing designed to coerce people to spend before the bargain offers expire—and you’ll have to wait another year, or worse, still miss out completely?

 Letting Go of Ownership

-1. FatLama – is a trusted marketplace for buying, selling and renting.
+1. FatLama – is a trusted marketplace for buying, selling, and renting.
 You can lend and sell pretty much anything to earn more from your stuff.
-I think it’s fantastic as it allows you to access things like a drill, or professional studio lighting, baking equipment, or even a bike, anything for the rare occasions you may need it.
+I think it’s fantastic as it allows you to access things like a drill, professional studio lighting, baking equipment, or even a bike—anything for the rare occasions you may need it.

 Now, this was a website I didn’t stumble across through a Google search.
 My zero-waste friend Laura Zabo who lives lightly, owns very little and enjoys her life fully, shared the website with me.